ivanmmarkovic/spring-boot-react-admin-panel/README.md

 - Go to http://localhost:8080
 - From there you can login & logout, create, read, update or delete articles

-**Note** - if you create default admin, comment code in DbInit run or you will have two admins with same username
+**Note** - if you create default admin, comment code in DbInit run method or you will have two admins with same username

 **Note** - all React code (Components) is in resources/static/script.babel